 Timing is critical in reserving patent rights.
 Patent laws in the US and foreign countries have specific deadlines by which inventors must apply for patent protection.
 If certain important details are left out of your provisional application, the omission may block you from obtaining US and foreign patents covering the missing details.

 In other words, you cannot add new content and still keep the original filing date of your provisional application.
-Any new content that is filed with the USPTO at a later time will get a later filing date.
-And a later filing date means that you must contend with more potential prior art references that may be cited against you.
+Any new content added at a later time will get the later filing date.
+And a later filing date means that more potential prior art references may be cited against you.